JihanPaperwork/JihanPaperWork/README.md

 ## Hi there 👋

 # 💫 About Me:
 Hello there!
 I'm Jihan Humaira, a student based in Yogyakarta, Indonesia.<br><br>I love building things and solving problems through code.
 My journey in tech started with learning basic HTML and now I'm expanding my skills in C++, Vue, JavaScript, and PHP. <br><br>Outside of my main studies, I am also a big fan of gaming, and Music.
-I believe that continuous learning is the key to success and I'm always looking for new challenges to grow.<br><br>-
+I believe that continuous learning is the key to success and I'm always looking for new challenges to grow.<br><br>

 ## 🌐 Socials: